 - Multiple means of engagement (why it is important to me) – How learners engage in the learning process.

 Instructional Design Consultation

-- CMU provides instructional design support to educators via the Center for Excellence in Teaching and Learning (CETL).
+- CMU provides instructional design support to educators via the Office of Curriculum and Instructional Support.
 You can request a consultation related to your courses, instructional materials, and teaching methods at any time.

 Online Course Development/Revision Cohorts

 - In the development and revision of online courses, we employ a more formalized instructional design cohort model, in which several educators undertaking this process are grouped together with the support of an instructional designer to discuss approaches and share needs and experiences.

 Needs Assessment - Needs assessment is a critical component informing instructional design.
 Review our resources to learn more.
 Designing eLearning Workshop - This self-paced workshop provides insight on how to create an effective online course.
 Participants will see various ways to structure an online class, understand how to present content to increase readership and interaction, learn methods for creating engaging videos, and be exposed to a variety of learning activity examples for online teaching and learning.

 - To see what events we may be offering related to instructional design, check out our Events Page